Heritage and history

 Over several generations, the Daresbury’s bred several famous horses at Walton stables.
 One such horse was Love-In-Idleness, who was an unusually small lop-eared brown mare.
 Praised for her courage, Love-In-Idleness won several prestigious races between 1920 and 1921.
 She received a total of £12,561 in prize money (the equivalent of over £500,000 today).

 Moreover, did you know that Lord Daresbury buried his horse Bubbles outside Walton Hall alongside the family’s pet cat and dog, Dinah and Bristles?
 See if you can find the gravestones marking their place of rest up by the hall.

 Prize winning cows and pigs

-Lord Daresbury was a respected breeder of pigs, cattle and horses.
-Especially famous was Lord Daresbury’s prize-winning herd of large whites which he showcased at ‘The Walton Show’ and exported around the globe.
+Lord Daresbury was a renowned and respected breeder of pigs, cattle and horses.
+Especially famous was his prize-winning herd of large whites which he showcased at ‘The Walton Show’ and exported around the globe.

-The Daresbury’s prize-winning herd of black Kerry cattle grazed in front of the hall and their rubbing post can be found on the lawn near the Children’s Zoo.
+However, his prized award-winning herd of black Kerry cattle received special treatment; they were allowed to graze in front of the hall.
+Some of this heritage remains as you can still see their rubbing post on the lawn near the Children’s Zoo.

 One of Walton Hall’s earliest exotic residents was Polly.
 And Polly was no ordinary parrot.
 She was a swearing one.
 Rumour has it that Polly learnt how to swear by listening to the lady of the house, Lady Daresbury.
 How true that is, history only knows!
 These days we’ve got better-behaved parrots and other exotic birds inside the Children’s Zoo alongside our other friendly animals.